rjungemann/com.patternweld.PatternChanged.xrnx/README.md

 * Add an example Max patch.
 * Instructions for changing the default port.
 * Release on the Renoise Tools site.
+* Add a description to the tool metadata.